OlegDzhuraev/OsnovaFramework/Readme.md

 }
 ```

 After creating a new system, you need to use **Top Menu -> Osnova Framework -> Generate Systems** button.
-It will generate ScriptableObject assets of systems, which you will able to place into **Layer** list using drag-n-drop.
+It will generate ScriptableObject assets of systems, which you will able to place in the **Layer** list using drag-n-drop.

 #### Systems run order
 Sometimes it is needed to run systems in a specific order.
 You can define your Systems run order in the **Layer** settings.